Heroku CI

 The Heroku Python buildpack supports Heroku CI:

-- All dependencies specified within
+- For apps using pip, all dependencies specified within

 requirements.txt